Elohorzino-Okpobrisi/Aetherex-Sales-Performance.github.io/README.md

 ## Introduction
 In this project, I cleaned, analysed and visualised the dataset containing Aetherex(A fictional Egyptian company) sales and promotional cost recorded in 2022.
-Leveraging on excel, I cleaned and analysed the dataset and after it was satisfactory, I utilised pivot tables to section the data and then efficent visualised of the analysed.
+Leveraging on excel, I cleaned and analysed the dataset and after it was satisfactory, I utilised pivot tables to section the data and then efficent visualised of the analysis.
 This is the breakdown of the flow of the project.

 ## Data Used